 Protein Misfolding Diseases .
 Neurodegeneration .
 Cell-to-Cell Protein Spreading Huntington’s Disease .
 Organotypic Slice Cultures .
 Human Cell Cultures

 Neuronal Development and Degeneration

 In neurodegenerative diseases the nervous system gets progressively altered.
-Impaired structure and function, which is due to degeneration of neural cells, results in severe behavioral disabilities and often death of the patient.
+Impaired structure and function, due to degeneration of neural cells, results in severe behavioural disabilities and often death of the patient.